 - Paying “comp” time instead of overtime.

-The lawyers at Alonso Krangle LLP represent employees throughout the U.S. who have been denied overtime pay, or been the victims of other FLSA violations.
-Our unpaid overtime lawyers understand how hard you work, and are committed to making sure you receive all of the overtime pay the law requires.
+The lawyers at Alonso Krangle, LLP, represent employees throughout the U.S. who have been denied overtime pay or been the victims of other FLSA violations.
+Our New York unpaid overtime lawyers understand how hard you work and are committed to ensuring you receive all of the overtime pay the law requires.
 Filing an unpaid overtime lawsuit could enable you to obtain double your back wages, as well as other damages.
-The unpaid overtime lawyers at Alonso Krangle LLP are currently offering free lawsuit consultations to employees who believe their employer committed violations of the FLSA.
-To learn more about your rights as a worker, please contact the unpaid overtime lawyers at Alonso Krangle LLP today.

 Many FLSA overtime violations occur because employers wrongly classify workers as exempt employees.
-A two-pronged test, consisting of a salary basis test and a duties test, is used to determine if an employee meets the requirements for an exemption.
+A two-pronged test consisting of a salary basis test and a duties test is used to determine if an employee meets the exemption requirements.
 Both requirements must be met before an employee is considered to be exempt from overtime pay: